sheehui/tp/docs/DeveloperGuide.md

 **MSS**
 1. User chooses to find a client within DonnaFin using the right syntax.
-2. DonnaFin displays the clients that match the keyword being input.
+2. DonnaFin displays the clients that match the input keyword.

    Use case ends.